-Compliance Indicators for School Support Exce eds "Exceeds" in 2 or more Indicators, no less than "Meets" in 2 indicators Meets Approaching "Meets" in 2 or more indicators, no less than "Approaching" in 2 indicators No less than "Approaching" in all indicators Does No Staff Certification Measuring compliance witl n Staff Certifications Target Reason for Tracking Measure Rubric Academies will maintain level 1 compliance with staff certification requirements Are school staff properly certified?
-Academies will be audited by QPRG and will reach level 1 compliance by the final review Exceeds: Level 1 Meets: Level 2 Approaching: Level 3 Does Not Meet: Level 4 Insurance Coverage Measuring Compliance with MUSIC Insurance Coverage Requirements Target Reason for Tracking Measure Rubric Academies will maintain 100% compliance with MUSIC insurance coverage requirements Are the school's insurance policies aligned with authorizer requirements?
+Compliance Indicators f or School Support Exceeds "Exceeds" in 2 or more Indicators, no less than "Meets" in 2 indicators Mee ts "Meets" in 2 or more indicators, no less than "Approaching" in 2 indicators Approa ching No less than "Approaching" i n all indicators Does No t Meet "Does Not Meet" in any one in ndicator Staff Certification Measuring compliance with n Staff Certifications Target Reason for Tracking Measure Rubric Academies will maintain level 1 compliance with staff certification requirements Are school staff properly certified?
+Academies will be audited by QPRG and will reach level 1 compliance by the final review Exceeds: Level 1 Meets: Level 2 Approaching: Level 3 Does Not Meet: Level 4 Insurance Coverage Measuring Compliance wit n MUSIC Insurance Coverage · · · · · · · · · · · · · · · · · · · Requirements Target Reason for Tracking Measure Rubric Academies will maintain 100% compliance with MUSIC insurance coverage requirements Are the school's insurance policies aligned with authorizer requirements?
 Academies will be audited by the Hylant Group for adequate insurance coverage and will not be required to modify their policies to accommodate them Exceeds: No modifications required after initial review Meets: One request for modification and one reminder for updated proof of insurance after initial review Approaching: Two modification requests and no more than two reminders for updated proof of insurance after initial review Does Not Meet: More than two modifications or more than two requests for updated proof of insurance after initial review